reaganhenke/narrative-jam-6/README.md

 - Emma (LaChapeliere) narrative designer
 - Anni (Nightsparrow) graphics artist

+From Trello feedback
+- [x] allow increase/decrease popularity and suspicion when the epilogue happens
+- [x] replace cathouse background to full screen
+- [ ] add ability to bold text in dialogue - responded on trello about this
+- [ ] some text dialogue gets covered - responded on trello about this
+- [ ] no dialogue when options are being shown

 # EPISODE WRITING:

 <p>There are two files that writing needs to be added to. <p>